 Install blocks on the base course with the Batter Indicator pointing Forward, leading to the corner.
+Remove the Lateral Lock at the corner block.

-Commence second course by placing a standard block in the alternate direction as shown.
+Commence second course by placing a corner block in the alternate direction with the Vertical Groove engaged.
 For the Battered wall, place standard blocks to complete the course, ensuring the Batter Indicator points Forward.
 For the Vertical wall, ensure the Batter Indicator points Backward.
-Repeat until desired height is achieved & finish with coping blocks.
+Repeat until desired height is achieved and finish the corner with a closed-end coping block.